ndrplz/self-driving-car/project_5_vehicle_detection/writeup_template.md

 * Estimate a bounding box for vehicles detected.

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

 ### Good old CV: Histogram of Oriented Gradients (HOG)